Imagen única de: Guerra Medieval Vol Vi.6 - Las Masas Están Aumentando

 The German Peasants' War

-Why would the peasants revolt?
+Why would the peasants rebel?
 The answer once given by historians influenced by Marxist economic and historical thought was that they were oppressed by those who, in a pre-industrial historical context, essentially owned them.
 This ownership gave these lords the right to determine an almost daily regime of hard agricultural labor for their peasants, whose only respite came from work.

-The moments when they were worshipping in their churches or participating in church holy days and other activities, the peasants were simply rebelling against this oppressive forced labor.
+While they were worshipping in their churches or participating in church holy days and other activities, the peasants were simply rebelling against this oppressive forced labor.

 Subject: Jean-Claude Brunner, the Prince-Archbishop against the People - The Siege of Salzburg